 The bill amends existing laws related to the employment history review process for prospective employees in educational institutions, including school districts, charter schools, nonpublic schools, and contracted service providers.
-Notably, it removes the previous 20-year limitation on reviewing former employers and requires applicants to provide written authorization for the disclosure of their employment history.
-Employers are now mandated to maintain records of these reviews, which will be subject to audits by the Commissioner of Education.
-Additionally, the bill increases the civil penalty for applicants who provide false information from $500 to $10,000, thereby enhancing accountability in the hiring process.
+Key changes include the elimination of the 20-year limitation on reviewing former employers and the requirement for applicants to provide written authorization for the disclosure of their employment history.
+Additionally, the bill mandates that employers maintain records of the employment history review, which will be subject to audits by the Commissioner of Education.
+It also increases the civil penalty for applicants who provide false information from $500 to $10,000, thereby enhancing accountability in the hiring process.

 Statutes affected: